Sea Wings Recoveries & Uses

 3- extra support when getting in and out of your kayak by docks or obstacles

-4- possibly fishing, but be very careful not to hook the bags or puncture with a fish spine
+4- possibly fishing, but be very careful not to hook the bags or puncture them with a fish spine

 Think of the times you wish you had more stability or needed lateral stability in both directions.
 Sea Wings may be the answer to your quest.